simetnicbr/simet-ma/simet-api/API.md

   schedule to a default schedule.
 It will also attempt to retrieve new schedules at every boot, as well as periodically.

-  <runstatedir>/lmap/lmap-schedule.json - variable schedule
-       received from the controller

   Tasks present in the schedule that are not defined anywhere will cause the schedule to be refused entirely.
 Care must be taken for this to never happen to the default schedule (i.e. it must be fully compatible